NethermindEth/Forta-Agents/DYDX-Bots/Slashed_dYdX/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - DYDX-12
-  - Fired when `Slashed` event is emitted.
+  - Fired when `Slashed` event is emitted in dYdX Safety Module.
   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata includes: